-Deutsche Bank is a defendant in putative class actions relating to its role, along with other financial institutions, as underwriter of RMBS issued by IndyMac MBS, Inc. and Novastar Mortgage Corporation.
-These cases are in discovery.

-On December 18, 2013, the United States District Court for the Southern District of New York dismissed the claims against the Company in the putative class action relating to RMBS issued by Residential Accredit Loans, Inc. and its affiliates.
+Deutsche Bank is a defendant in putative class actions relating to its role, along with other financial institutions, as underwriter of RMBS issued by IndyMac MBS, Inc. (IndyMac), Novastar Mortgage Corporation (Novastar) and Residential Accredit Loans, Inc. Subject to satisfactory documentation and court approval, the underwriters, including the Company, have reached an agreement to settle the class action relating to IndyMac.
+On December 18, 2013, the United States District Court for the Southern District of New York dismissed the claims against the Company in the putative class action relating to RMBS issued by Residential Accredit Loans, Inc. The putative class action related to Novastar is in discovery.

-On April 17, 2013, Bank of America announced that it had reached a settlement in principle to dismiss various class action claims, which include the class action claims brought against underwriters, including Deutsche Bank, relating to RMBS issued by Countrywide Financial Corporation.
-Following preliminary and final fairness hearings, on December 17, 2013, the court entered a final judgment and order of dismissal with prejudice.
-The settlement did not require any payment by the underwriters, including Deutsche Bank.

-Deutsche Bank is a defendant in various non-class action lawsuits by alleged purchasers of, and counterparties involved in transactions relating to, RMBS and other asset-backed securities, and their affiliates, including Aozora Bank, Ltd., Bayerische Landesbank, Commerzbank AG, the Federal Deposit Insurance Corporation (as conservator for Colonial Bank, Guaranty Bank, Franklin Bank S.S.B., Citizens National Bank and Strategic Capital Bank), the Federal Home Loan Bank of Boston, the Federal Home Loan Bank of San Francisco, the Federal Home Loan Bank of Seattle, the Federal

-Housing Finance Agency (as conservator for Fannie Mae and Freddie Mac), John Hancock Insurance Company, Landesbank Baden-Württemberg, Mass Mutual Life Insurance Company, Moneygram Payment Systems, Inc., Phoenix Light SF Limited (as purported assignee of claims of special purpose vehicles created and/or managed by WestLB AG), Royal Park Investments (as purported assignee of claims of special-purpose vehicle created to acquire certain assets of Fortis Bank), Sealink Funding Ltd. (as purported assignee of claims of special purpose vehicles created and/or managed by Sachsen Landesbank and its subsidiaries), The Charles Schwab Corporation, Triaxx Prime CDO 2006-1 Ltd., Triaxx Prime CDO 2006-1 LtC, Triaxx Prime CDO 2006-2 Ltd., Triaxx Prime CDO 2006-2 Ltd., Triaxx Prime CDO 2006-2 Ltd., Triaxx Prime CDO 2007-1 Ltd. and Triaxx Prime CDO 2007-1 LtC.
-These civil litigations and arbitrations are in various stages up through discovery.
+Deutsche Bank is a defendant in various non-class action lawsuits by alleged purchasers of, and counterparties involved in transactions relating to, RMBS and other asset-backed securities, and their affiliates, including Aozora Bank, Ltd., Bayerische Landesbank, Commerzbank AG, the Federal Deposit Insurance Corporation (as conservator for Colonial Bank, Guaranty Bank, Franklin Bank S.S.B., Citizens National Bank and Strategic Capital Bank), the Federal Home Loan Bank of Boston, the Federal Home Loan Bank of San Francisco, the Federal Home Loan Bank of Seattle, John Hancock Insurance Company, Knights of Columbus, Landesbank Baden-Württemberg, Mass Mutual Life Insurance Company, Phoenix Light SF Limited (as purported assignee of claims of special purpose vehicles created and/or managed by WestLB AG), Royal Park Investments (as purported assignee of claims of special-purpose vehicle created to acquire certain assets of Fortis Bank), Sealink Funding Ltd. (as purported assignee of claims of special purpose vehicles created and/or managed by Sachsen Landesbank and its subsidiaries), Texas County & District Retirement System, The Charles Schwab Corporation, Triaxx Prime CDO 2006-1 Ltd., Triaxx Prime CDO 2006-1 Ltd., Triaxx Prime CDO 2006-1 Ltd., and Triaxx Prime CDO 2007-1 LtC.